splunk-soar-connectors/hashicorpvault/readme.md

 [comment]: # "  either express or implied.
 See the License for the specific language governing permissions"
 [comment]: # "  and limitations under the License."
 [comment]: # ""
-## Licensing details for the app

-### hvac

-This app uses the hvac module, which is licensed under the Apache Software License, Copyright (c) Ian Unruh, Jeffrey Hogan.

-### six

-This app uses the six module, which is licensed under the MIT License (MIT), Copyright (c) Benjamin Peterson.

 **Port Information**
 *  The app uses HTTP/ HTTPS protocol for communicating with the Hashicorp Vault server.
 Below are the default ports used by the Splunk SOAR Connector.